NCAR/climate-primer-water/doc/ch5_attribution.rst

     **Natural Variability Case Study**
     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    This case study provides a visual sense for the natural variability in long-term temperature trends across time-scales and
+    This case study provides a visual sense for the natural variability in long-term temperature trends across time scales and
-    spatial-scales, and the discernment of significant changes outside of
+    spatial scales, and the discernment of significant changes outside of
     this natural variability.
-Shown in the two figures below are the surface
-    temperature trends since 1880 comparing the observed temperature record
+Shown in the two figures below are the surface-temperature trends since 1880 comparing the observed temperature record
     of two domains: 1) “Global: Land + Ocean” (first figure) and, 2)
     “Global: Land Only” (second figure).
 The blue line in the graph depicts
     the global mean annual temperature anomalies from 1880 to 2014.
 An